-I wish to most sincerely thank the Board of Directors for their vision, dedication to the Company and unity on purpose.
+I wish to most sincerely thank the Board of Directors for their vision, dedication to the Company and unity of purpose.

-congratulate the entire management and staff of East African Portland Cement Company Ltd for their ment and hard work that has successfully positioned us for the challenges and opportunities that lie like to extend my gratitude to all our business partners and customers for their loyalty and ort.
+I also congratulate the entire management and staff of East African Portland Cement Company Ltd for their commitment and hard work that have successfully positioned us for the challenges and opportunities that lie ahead.

+Lastly, I would like to extend my gratitude to all our business partners and customers for their loyalty and unwavering support.